 Unlike some of Minn Kota’s other trolling motors, it is possible to use the Terrova’s foot pedal and the wireless remote (either i-Pilot or CoPilot) at the same time.

 The foot pedal on the Terrova is optional.
 You can order it together with your trolling motor, or upgrade it later.
-It’s easily available online.
+It has a 18-foot cord.

 Sonars and Transducers